myersTechnologies/MP4-Extractor/README.md

 vudeo
 gomo.to

-To implement:

-com.github.myerstechnologies:MP4-Extractor:Extractor:v1

-or download/clone the project, and add the files into you app package.
+To implement download/clone the project, and copy the files VideoExtractionAPI > extractor + helpers into you app package.
+Graddle dependency, add implementation 'com.github.evgenyneu:js-evaluator-for-android:v5.0.0'

 For more details for use, check out the app exemple in this repo